US B1 B2 Visa Interview Questions & Answers

 The visa officer will want to know who is financially supporting your trip.
 If you have a sponsor, you need to be well-prepared to explain who they are and how they will cover your expenses.
 This is required to ensure that you have a reliable sponsor and that in no way will you become a liability to the visiting country.

-How to answer: When asked, clearly explain who your sponsor is, their relationship to you, what they do for a living, and where they reside.
+When asked, clearly explain who your sponsor is, their relationship to you, their occupation, and their place of residence.
 Being unclear about your sponsor's details may raise concerns for the officer, so it's important to know these facts confidently.

 Social and legal responsibilities